SparkPost/ds_mysql/README.md

     sudo yum install -y mariadb-devel mariadb-server

-Clone ds-mysql from github (https://github.com/SparkPost/ds_mysql).
-You may need to install git to do this:
+Clone `ds-mysql` from GitHub (https://github.com/SparkPost/ds_mysql), you may need to install git to do this:

     sudo yum install -y git

-Build the ds-mysql code, install, and test:
+Build the `ds-mysql` code, install, and test:

     cd <ds-mysql checkout directory>
     make
     sudo make install
     make test

+> [!CAUTION]
-NOTE: you have to install the ds_msql driver before you can test, because we don't support out-of-tree modules.
+> You have to install the `ds_mysql` driver before you can test, because we don't support out-of-tree modules.